 A naturalistic terrarium will also help keep your reptiles healthy.
 Reptiles are very susceptible to stress related illnesses, and one of the main causes of stress in reptiles is improper housing.
-Researching your reptile's habitat requirements and setting up an enclosure that mimics his natural environment will greatly reduce stress, which will keep him healthier.
+Researching your reptile's habitat requirements and setting up an enclosure that mimics her natural environment will greatly reduce stress, which will keep her healthier.

 Knowing What Setup to Use

-Look at pictures of his natural environment, note the natural plant life growing there.
+Look at pictures of the natural environment she would inhabit and note the natural plant life growing there.
 Research what the high and low temperatures are and how humid it gets.
-What food does he eat?
+What food does she eat?
 How does a wild specimen find food?
 All of these things and more will help you to figure out which setup your herp will need.

-The time you invest in researching your reptile's needs will ensure that he will be as healthy as possible, and it can greatly extend your reptile's life span.
+The time you invest in researching your reptile's needs will ensure that she will be as healthy as possible, and can greatly extend your reptile's life span.
 It is estimated that 90% of reptiles die within the first year, due mostly to improper housing.
-Spending time determining what your reptile's ideal habitat is can not only keep him happier and healthier, it can save his life.
+Spending time determining what your reptile's ideal habitat is can not only keep her happier and healthier, it can save her life.

 Different Types of Habitats and Environments

-You should always consider the needs of your herp and what kind of ecosystem he is native to when setting up the habitat, choosing accessories, and making any housing decisions.
-For example, Leopard Geckos are nocturnal, so they would need lots of hiding spots where they can find shelter during the daytime.
-Green Iguanas are arboreal, so they need a tall enclosure with lots of branches, shelves, and other perches for climbing and resting.
+You should always consider the needs of your herp and what kind of ecosystem she is native to when setting up the habitat, choosing accessories, and making any housing decisions.
+For example, Leopard Geckos are nocturnal, so would need a lot of hiding spots where they can find shelter during the daytime.
+Crested Geckos are arboreal, so they need a tall enclosure with lots of branches, shelves, and other perches for climbing and resting.

 Different types of habitats that a herp would need include: